Poltanek/database-management-analysis/README.md

-# Database Management & Data Analysis
+# Database Management & Database Analysis

 To design, implement, test and demonstrate elements of relational database applications – as well as provide evidence for data analysis